 Cellular connection: LTE (optional)

-Visually, the Surface Go 2 looks to fit into the modern landscape by shredding its bezels to fit a larger screen in the same chassis (Apple's done similar with the iPad 7th Gen).
+Visually, the Surface Go 2 looks to fit into the modern landscape by shedding its bezels to fit a larger screen in the same chassis (Apple's done similar with the iPad 7th Gen).
 Combine that with improved specs over the original and an impressive webcam, and this Surface Go 2 review will show why it's an impressive low-cost machine for those working on the go and one of the best tablets available today.

 But while its Core m3 CPU offers a performance boost against the old Surface Go, it doesn't hold up to friendly competition against other 2-in-1s.
 Still, the Surface Go 2 is earning a spot on our best laptops and best 2-in-1 laptops lists, because it's a strong pick for the folks on a budget looking for a tablet designed for productivity.

 Microsoft Surface Go 2: Price and configurations